goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 Your project is *yours*.
 It is not my responsibility to monitor your progress or to make sure that you get a good grade.
 That said, I will meet with you throughout the semester to discuss the project, make suggestions for improvements, and also give feedback on which aspects aren't fully satisfactory yet.
-We will typically meet once every 2-3 weeks---more if needed.
 I will also be available electronically.
 If the project involves coding, I will do some code review.
 Every project involves scientific writing, and I will read and give feedback on your written drafts.
 However, I will not provide iterative feedback, because this would blur the line too much between you writing your thesis and me writing your thesis, so in total I will read and comment on at most one full draft so long as you present it to me with ample time before the deadline (at least two weeks).